U-PROX IC A

 3. After the firmware is loaded into the controller, wait 25–30 seconds before disconnecting; then the controller is ready for operation.

-The manufacturer guarantees that the U‑PROX IC A controller meets the parameters described in this manual, provided that the storage and operating conditions are as specified.
+The manufacturer guarantees that the U-PROX IC A control panel complies with the parameters described in this manual when properly stored and operated.

-Storage Warranty: 6 months from the date of manufacture.
+• Storage warranty period — 6 months from the date of manufacture

-Device supply, staff training, installation, commissioning, and warranty service for the U‑PROX IC A controller are performed by the manufacturer or by organizations authorized by the manufacturer.
+• Delivery, personnel training, installation, commissioning, and warranty service are carried out by the manufacturer or authorized organizations

-The manufacturer reserves the right to make design changes that do not affect the main technical characteristics or reliability of the product.
+• The manufacturer reserves the right to make design modifications that do not affect key specifications or reliability.

 13 August 2024